everycure-org/matrix/docs/src/releases/posts/2024-11-27v0.2.5/post.md

 - **ArgoNode Wrapper:**  The introduction of the ArgoNode wrapper (issue #626) allows for greater customization of task execution and resource allocation within Argo Workflows.
 - **Partitioned Dataset Embeddings:**  Implementation of efficient embedding computation using PartitionedDataset, batch processing, and LangChain integration (issue #642) improves performance for large-scale embedding generation.

+### 8. Ongoing Modelling Workstreams

+We have progressed the following workstreams:

+ - Successfully completed a first run of our supervised mechanism of action algorithm.
+This should provide greater transparency into our model predictions ([#510](https://github.com/everycure-org/matrix/pull/510).
+We are also building an MVP for visualizing these MoA paths.
+ -  We have developed a first version of adding timestamps to the edges, and now have ~27% timestamped.
+This should enable us to execute more robust time-split-validation experiments in the future. ([#588](https://github.com/everycure-org/matrix/issues/588))
+ - Work to compare performance of existing models with TxGNN has made significant progress and our first experimental runs are now complete.
+Ongoing work will compare this method with our baseline KGML-xDTD approach. ([#586](https://github.com/everycure-org/matrix/issues/586))
+- We now have the ability to perform multiple folds of cross validation in the modeling and evaluation suite.
+This should enable us to better estimate stability and confidence in our model predictions ([#587](https://github.com/everycure-org/matrix/issues/587))
+- We have implemented the ability to run a full comparison of treat scores using various embedding models, such as Node2Vec, PubmedBERT, and OpenAI ([#301](https://github.com/everycure-org/matrix/issues/301).

 ## Next Steps 🔮